Checkmk/checkmk/CONTRIBUTING.md

   your editor to adhere to the most basic formatting style, like indents or line-lengths.
 If your editor doesn't already come with Editorconfig support, install [one of the available plugins](https://editorconfig.org/#download).
-* We use YAPF for automatic formatting of the Python code.
+* We use Black for automatic formatting of the Python code.
   Have a look [below](#automatic-formatting) for further information.
 * We use isort for automatic sorting of imports in Python code.
 * Multi line imports: Use braces instead of continuation character